-This is a phenomenon typical of peak hours in big cities, which is quite pronounced in the summertime, when the sun's cause the unburned ravs hydrocarbons and nitrogen oxides present in the exhaust fumes to react, thus resulting in harmful ozone.
-The method for characterizing the impact of photo-chemical smog is based on that of United Nations Economic the Commission for Europe (UNECE), which uses kg of NMVOC equivalent, POCP (Photo-chemical Ozone Creation Potential).
+This is a phenomenon typical of peak hours in big cities, guite pronounced in the summertime, when the sun's rays cause the unburned hydrocarbons and nitrogen oxides present in the exhaust fumes to react, thus resulting in harmful ozone.
+The method for characterizing the impact of photo-chemical smog is based on that of United Nations Economic the Commission for Europe, which uses kg of equivalent NMVOC, POCP (Photochemical Ozone Creation Potential).
 POCP is based on a relative scale, which compares the substance in question to an equal mass of equivalent NMVOC, the POCP of which is by definition equal to 1.